unioan/NewsAppCleanSwift/README.md

 - Sign up scene;
 - Profile scene;
 - Saved news scene;

-Each scene comprises view, viewController, interactor, presenter and model.
+Each scene comprises a view, viewController, interactor, presenter, and model.
 Those classes create a specific data flow known as VIP.
-View Controller is responsible for updating UI and holds weak referense to interactor.
-Interactor process bussiness logic and holds weak referens to presentor.
-Presentor prepares data recived from interactor to be displayed in viewController.
+View Controller is responsible for updating UI and holds a weak reference to an interactor.
+Interactor processes business logic and holds a weak reference to a presenter.
+The presenter prepares data received from the interactor to be displayed in a viewController.

-Navigation between different scenes is carried out through Coordinator pattern.
-The pattern allows to encapsulate navigation logic in separate class making it easy to create, configure and navigate to the next scene.
+Navigation between different scenes is carried out through the Coordinator pattern.
+The pattern allows to encapsulate navigation logic in separate the class making it easy to create, configure and navigate to the next scene.

-Networking and password management is implemented using Singleton.
-For data persistance UserDefaults is used.
+Networking and password management are implemented using Singleton.
+UserDefaults is used to persist user accounts in the device memory.

 ## Layout
+All view classes make heavy use of StackViews.
+Those stacks are initialized using anonymous function making staks neatly organized inside and easyly constrained in the separate function lately.
+For instance, NewsCell uses StackView to layout cells' UI elements:
 ```swift
     private lazy var cellStack: UIStackView = {
         let textStack = UIStackView(arrangedSubviews: [newsTitleLabel, newsDescriptionView])